 How long do you think it should take to clean two full sliding glass doors and 8 large windows?
 I’m talking about start to finish, sparkling, no streaks no spots, clean?
 I’ve tried using newspapers (make sure you wear rubber gloves or you will get ink all over your hands and it still leaves streaks).
 I’ve tried using a professional cleaning tool with the sponge scrubber and squeegee.
 I still ended up with at least one streak on several windows.
 I finally decided it was best to ignore the streaks because getting perfectly cleaned windows was an impossibility.
-Then I found this pin from 33 Barefoot Lane.
+Then I found this pin on how to clean your windows from 33 Barefoot Lane.

 Here is the cleaning solution: